w3f/polguard/README.md

 ## Quick Start

-There are at least two ways to run the monitoring platform:
+There are two ways to run the monitoring platform:

-### 1. Running ChainWatcher only (development)
+### 1. Running Services Locally (with Node.js)

-This is the simplest way to start development or testing:
+This approach is recommended for development and testing:

 1. Create your monitoring configuration:
-   - Create a YAML file following the [Configuration Guide](./docs/CONFIG.md)
+   - Create a YAML file following the [Configuration Guide](./docs/CONFIG_GUIDE.md)
    - Place it in `packages/chain-watcher/monitoring-configs/`

-2. Set up application config:
+2. Set up application config for ChainWatcher:
    - Create configuration file for the service
    - Place it in `packages/chain-watcher/config/`